The Richmond Park Pretzel

 The Pretzel has been described (by us) as the single biggest innovation in Richmond Park cycling since the introduction of decent espresso at the café.

-It should go without saying, but please remember that cyclists do not have a right to perpetual motion.
+It should go without saying, but please remember that the park has a speed limit of 20mph and cyclists do not have a right to perpetual motion.
 Overtake with caution.
 Slow or stop for cars, deer, horses and people.
 You can't win an accident.

 The Richmond Park Pretzel on Strava

-Creating a Pretzel Strava segment is a challenge requiring plentiful reserves of patience, but thanks to the dedication of our followeurs, we now have one for a Richmond Gate Pretzel, Ham Gate Pretzel, Kingston Gate Pretzel and the ever-popular Roehampton Gate Pretzel.
+Creating a Pretzel Strava segment is a challenge in itself, requiring plentiful reserves of patience.
+Thanks to the dedication of our followeurs, we now have one for a Richmond Gate Pretzel, Ham Gate Pretzel, Kingston Gate Pretzel and the ever-popular Roehampton Gate Pretzel.